mehta-a/UdacityDataAnalystNanoDegree/P7 - Udacity_AB_Testing/README.md

 >Give your reasoning for the fraction you chose to divert.
 How risky do you think this experiment would be for Udacity?

+Only 80% will be affected and the change due to the experiment is small, so it won't cause toomuch trouble in the overall business.
+The overall experiment is not very risky since there are nosensitive information we use in this experiment.
+Although users have to provide their credit cardnumbers when they enroll the course, these information are not part of the experiment.

 The experiment should not affect whole operation of existing paying customers as well as highly motivated students (I'd suspect comprised the majority of the net conversion) and also would not affect Udacity content.
 Therefore, the whole experiment would not be considered as highly risky.
 However, I'd not direct all traffic to experiment so as to prevent small bugs in the process.
+Duration is 22 days that is less than a month which is what the client wants.
+So it is good amount ofduration.

 ##Experiment Analysis ([data](https://docs.google.com/spreadsheets/d/1Mu5u9GrybDdska-ljPXyBjTpdZIUev_6i7t4LRDfXM8/edit#gid=0))
 ####Sanity Checks